Macroeconomy

 20/03/2026

-1 min
+3 min

 Thus, Idescat confirms the growth figure that I had already made progress in FebruaryThis data confirms that Catalonia's gross domestic product (GDP, the indicator that measures the size of an economy) registered growth rates last year that far exceed the 1.5% average in the European Union and the 1.4% in the Eurozone, according to Eurostat, the EU's statistical office.
 At the national level, Spain's GDP increased by 2.8%.
 In the last three years, both Catalonia and Spain as a whole have shown economic growth figures above the European average and those of the continent's major economies, such as Germany, France, and Italy.
-Until now, this growth had been concentrated in labor-intensive sectors, such as commerce, restaurants, tourism, and some industries, and in population growth resulting from immigration.
+Until now, this growth had been concentrated in labor-intensive sectors, such as commerce, restaurants, tourism, and some industries, and a population increase resulting from immigration.
 However, the 2025 data confirm that, despite continued growth in these sectors, investment is gaining importance as a driver of GDP, particularly business investment in productive assets.

 stats